cincheo/ini/README.md

 # Examples

 The goal of these examples is to give a first overview of the INI syntax and semantics.
-Download the full language specifications [here](https://github.com/cincheo/ini/raw/master/doc/ini_language_specs/ini_language_specs.pdf).
+Download the full [INI language specifications](https://github.com/cincheo/ini/raw/master/doc/ini_language_specs/ini_language_specs.pdf).
 Other examples can be found [here](https://github.com/cincheo/ini/tree/master/ini/examples).

 ## A factorial function